(This is a long page, so please scroll down for monthly updated information...Thanks)

 1) In recovery with a brain injury, if treated like a race, “You should treat your recovery like a marathon not a sprint” in other words you will see some improvement over time (months and years not days and weeks like most other injuries).
 So that is why I recommend you start a journal so you can revisit where you where, say 6 months or 2 years ago.

-2) Since the time of cavemen your brain has been protected by a hard protective shell called a cranium, once air hits your brain, you will never be the same, Never!
+2) Since the time of cavemen your brain has been protected by a hard protective shell called a cranium, once air hits your brain, you will never be the same, never!
 Now if you had a brain bleed, the blood changes the chemistry of the brain and you will probably be on medications forever.
 Along with added tools and the surgeons hand manipulation of the brain during surgery, the scientific community will never know how things will turn out as they don’t have a true picture of each individual prior to these injuries.

 This is not meant to paint a dark picture of our future.
-It is something
+It

 Sounds Simple Enough, Right?